 Treasured T-Shirts – Carlos’ Quilt

 My granddaughter Megan collected her boyfriend’s old t-shirts for a quilt.
 Since he treasured these old t-shirts, he had a hard time releasing them although they were quite worn.
-He loves his finished quilt however and now can easily access all those memories yet have a warm quilt as well.
-Megan has since moved on, however.
+He loved his finished quilt however and now can easily access all those memories yet have a warm quilt as well.

 Sport Shirts Collection – Sierra’s Quilt

 To display Sierra’s beautiful collection of cared for sports shirts, I chose a unique pattern – a play on the ‘baby block’ style.
 Sierra loved it!

 Rick’s Anniversary T-Shirt Quilt

 Rick’s t-shirt quilt is a perfect example of a very beautiful, extremely simple t-shirt quilt.
 If the “clothes make the man”, then the “t-shirts make the quilt.”
 No sashing or extra special borders required.
 Large logos make large quilts – this one was approximately 90 inches square.

 Some kids are lucky enough to have a mother who recognizes how wonderful a quilt can be if made out of their favorite t-shirts.
 Chris received this birthday present when he was in the eight grade.
 It also included some of his scout badges.

 Track Team T-Shirts – Sarah’s Quilt